democracyKim/CS_Study/LeetCode/arrays101/Max_Consecutive_Ones/README.md

 # Approach
 This problem gives you the number array and numsSize.
 - While searching 0th index to (numsSize -1)th index
-  - if you find the 1, add 1 to the count, for counting consecutive 1.
+ - if you find the 1, add 1 to the count for counting consecutive 1.
-  - else you find the 0, compare the count vs the max
+ - else you find the 0, compare the count vs. the max
 - When you escape the loop, there are two variables - the count and the max
  - Before returning the answer, you should compare the count with the max.

 # Complexity
 - Time complexity: